tobyweston/blog/source/_posts/2010-07-13-lambdas-vs-closures.markdown

 {% img right ../../../../../images/lambda.png 'The Lambda greek character'%}

 When writing Java in a functional style, things tend to get very verbose.
-We often create a bunch on anonymous implementation fragments and pass them around akin to a _function_ in functional languages.
+We often create a bunch of anonymous implementation fragments and pass them around akin to a _function_ in functional languages.
 These fragments often get called closures or lambdas, but what's the difference between the two terms?

 <!-- more -->